Center-wise Local Image Mixture For Contrastive Representation Learning: Method

-Once we obtain the positive samples of an anchor, one direct way is to treat these samples similar as the augmented ones for contrastive learning.
-However, similarity computation in high dimensional space inevitably contains noisy samples, which should not be overconfident for contrasting.
+\textbf{Data Mixing Regularization.} Once we obtain the positive samples of an anchor, one direct way is to treat these samples similar as the augmented ones for contrastive learning.
+However, similarity computation in high dimensional space is complex, which will bring the issue of uncertainty and trust-worthiness.
 To solve this issue, we make use of data mixture strategy, which aims at mixing patches from two different images as augmented samples for contrasting.
-Data mixing is widely used in supervised learning as label smoothing regularization.
-The highlight is that without image level labels, we are not able to assign new labels to the augmented samples.
-Instead, we only mixing samples that are similar in representation, and the mixed samples can be treated as an augmented version of the anchor.
-In this way, these mixed samples, as well as traditional data augmentations, can be pulled together in contrastive learning.
-Specifically, given a positive pair $(x_{i},\tilde{x}_{i})$, we conduct data mixing as follows:
+Data mixing is widely used in supervised learning as data augmentation.
+Here data mixing is used as a regularization strategy to avoid high confidence for the selected positive samples.

+We mix selected positive sample with the anchor sample, and mixed samples obtained can be used to constitute positive pairs $(x_{mix},\tilde{x}_{i})$ and $(x_{mix},x_{i})$.
+In this way, the selected sample $\tilde{x}_{i}$ and anchor $x_{i}$ can be pulled together in a soft manner.
+Specifically, we conduct data mixing as Cutmix~\cite{yun2019cutmix}, which can be described as:

 where $\mathbf{M} \in \{0,1\}^{W \times H}$ denotes a binary mask indicating the mixed rectangle region of an image, \emph{i.e.,} where to cutout the region in $x_i$ and replaced with a randomly selected patch from $\tilde{x}_i$, and $W,H$ denotes the wide and height of an image, respectively. $\mathbf{1}$ is a binary mask filled with ones, and $\odot$ is the element-wise multiplication operation.
-For mask $\mathbf{M}$ generation, we follow the setting in ~\citep{yun2019cutmix}.
+For mask $\mathbf{M}$ generation, we follow the setting in ~\cite{yun2019cutmix}.
 For the mixed sample $x_{mix}$, the positive sample can be either $x_i$ or $\tilde{x}_{i}$, and we reformulate the contrastive learning as combing two NCE loss:

-Where the combination ratio $\lambda$ is sampled from beta distribution Beta$(\alpha,\alpha)$ with parameter $\alpha$.
-The proposed data mixing augmentation can be seamlessly incorporated into current contrastive learning.
+where the combination ratio $\lambda$ is sampled from beta distribution Beta$(\alpha,\alpha)$ with parameter $\alpha$.
 The advantages are twofold: first, mixed samples help to expand the neighborhood space of current anchor sample for better representation; second, minimizing the two terms simultaneously can help to maximize the mutual information between $x_{i}$ and $\tilde{x}_{i}$ in a soft manner and perform as smoothing regularization on the prediction for selected positive samples.